Days 74 to 78 Spain, France, Italy, Austria and Slovakia to Poland

 Day 74

-As you are all aware my travels, like those of many others, have been restricted by measures brought in by Governments around the world.
+As those who read this blog are aware of my travels, like those of many others, have been restricted by measures brought in by Governments around the world.
 Until now such measures have had little direct impact on my travels other than not being able to head East out of Europe.
 On this journey these measures directly impacted me and my ability to travel as I usually do.
 The reason that I am writing about this is that as a consequence I made certain choices about my journey that I would perhaps not otherwise have made.
 I want to make it clear that I am not writing about this to start a discussion about these matters as I do not think that this is an appropriate place to do so, but solely to tell my story about what happened on my trip and why I made certain choices about my travels.

 So that having been said, I left the home of my friend in Galicia mid morning on Thursday 6 January 2022.
 I was about 14 degrees and the sun was making an occasional appearance.
 I took my usual route from here, the N120 East and heading for the city of Leon.
 As I got closer it got much colder and the fog settled in.
 I rode for about 60 miles in fog and it was not pleasant.
 As I past Leon and made my way to Burgos the fog lifted but it was overcast and still cold.
 Nothing much changed when I had arrived at my destination for the evening, a small hostel just east of the city that was very cheap at 14 Euros per night.
 It was about five in the evening and it would shortly be dark.
 There was another traveller, a pilgrim walking the Camino De Santiago, waiting for the owner to arrive and open up when I got there.